by C.H. Weaver M.D. updated 7/2019

 - The RAS Genes: KRAS and NRAS are a family of proteins found in cells that when mutated promote cancer cell growth.
 An estimated 40–50% of colorectal cancers contain these genes.
 Some colon cancer treatments don’t work if the RAS gene is abnormal.
 If cancer has a KRAS or NRAS mutation drugs that inhibit cancer cell growth and survival by targeting a protein known as the EGFR are ineffective.
 Cancers lacking these genetic mutations are referred to as “wild type”.(2,3)

 - BRAF: BRAF is also a gene that signals cells to divide.
-About 10% of patients have a mutant BRAF gene and they generally have a poorer prognosis (chance of survival and worse side effects) but may benefit from treatment with a precision cancer medicine.(4)
+About 10% of patients have a mutant BRAF gene and they generally have a poorer prognosis (chance of survival and worse side effects) but may benefit from treatment with specific precision cancer medicines that target BRAF.(4)

 - PIK3CA: While somewhat new, a growing number of clinicians are testing for mutant PIK3CA genes; particularly in patients who have early-stage colorectal cancer.
 There is some suggestion that aspirin use may help decrease the risk of recurrent colorectal cancer in patients with early stage disease and PIK3CA mutation.